DGAP-News: Corestate Capital Holding S.A.: Managerial Transaction (deutsch)

 3. Details of the issuer, emission allowance market participant, auction platform, auctioneer or auction monitor a) Name4 CORESTATE CAPITAL HOLDING S.A. b) LEI5 529900GNB8- 6RB7HRX793

-4. Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted a) Description of Open End the financial Turbo Long instrument, Certifica- type of te on instrument6 Corestate Capital Holding Identification DE000MA1W4- code7 86 b) Nature of the buy transaction8 c) Price(s) and Price(s) Volume(s) volume(s)9 0.39 Euro 50.000 d) Aggregated information - Aggregated volume10 - Price11 19500 Euro e) Date of the 14.09.2020 transaction12 f) Place of Stuttgart transaction13 Exchange
+4. Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted a) Description of share the financial instrument, type of instrument6 Identification LU12967580- code7 29 b) Nature of the buy transaction8 c) Price(s) and Price(s) Volume(s) volume(s)9 19.14 Euro 1500 d) Aggregated information - Aggregated volume10 - Price11 28710 Euro e) Date of the 16.09.2020 transaction12 f) Place of Xetra transaction13

 Date and signatu- re________- __________- __________- ___